PMKL/TO-DO-LIST/README.md

 Description of the tools (HTML, CSS, JavaScript, etc.) you used to create the application Video demo of the application (2 - 4 minutes)
-Can natively embed or upload to YouTube and embed Design (5pts)
+Can natively embed or upload to YouTube and embed

+Design (5pts)
 5 points will be assigned for adhering to good web design practices.
 This includes styling content (not just using the default), making text scalable, and having an intuitive interface.

 Submission

 Code should be saved in a private repository on GitHub while working on the project.
 You should make the repository public on the date the project is due.
-Your code can be turned into a live web site by following the instructions at https://help.github.com/articles/user-organization-and-project-pages/ (Links to an external site.)Links to an external site..
+Your code can be turned into a live web site by following the instructions at https://help.github.com/articles/user-organization-and-project-pages/ .

+Links to an external site..
 In order to submit, you should enter the the project's URL for the assignment (in Canvas).

 Deadline
 This assignment is due Wednesday, September 26 at 3:25pm.